 When people behave unreasonably in their dealings with Council, their conduct can significantly affect the progress and efficiency of Council's work.
-As a result, Council will take proactive and decisive action to manage any conduct that negatively and unreasonably affects Council staff, and will support all staff to do the same in accordance with this Policy.
+As a result, the Chief Executive Officer will take proactive and decisive action to manage any conduct that negatively and unreasonably affects Council staff, and will support all staff to do the same in accordance with this Policy.